Hilbert's problems

 Hilbert's problems are 23 problems in mathematics published by German mathematician David Hilbert in 1900.
+He intended to rival the master of French mathematics, Henri Poincaré, (Note: At the first International Congress of Mathematicians, held in Zurich in 1897, Henri Poincaré had been the star of the event with his lecture "On the relations between pure analysis and mathematical physics."
+This success had propelled him to the presidency of the organizing committee.
+Ref.
+Carlos M. Madrid Casado and Anne Postel (Trans.), In Search of Universal Axioms: Hilbert, p.
+50.) and to prove that he was cut from the same cloth.
 They were all unsolved at the time, and several proved to be very influential for 20th-century mathematics.
 Hilbert presented ten of the problems (1, 2, 6, 7, 8, 13, 16, 19, 21, and 22) at the Paris conference of the International Congress of Mathematicians, speaking on August 8 at the Sorbonne.
-The complete list of 23 problems was published later, in English translation in 1902 by Mary Frances Winston Newson in the Bulletin of the American Mathematical Society.
+The complete list of 23 problems was published later, and translated into English in 1902 by Mary Frances Winston Newson in the Bulletin of the American Mathematical Society.
 Earlier publications (in the original German) appeared in Archiv der Mathematik und Physik.

-Of the cleanly formulated Hilbert problems, numbers 3, 7, 10, 14, 17, 18, 19, 20, and 21 have resolutions that are accepted by consensus of the mathematical community.
-Problems 1, 2, 5, 6, (Note: Number 6 is now considered a problem in physics rather than in mathematics.)
-9, 11, 12, 15, and 22 have solutions that have partial acceptance, but there exists some controversy as to whether they resolve the problems.
-That leaves 8 (the Riemann hypothesis), 13 and 16 (Note: Some authors consider this problem as too vague to ever be described as solved, although there is still active research on it.) unresolved.
+Of the cleanly formulated Hilbert problems: 3, 6a (Note: Some problems are rather lists of related elementary problems, but this subdivision is specific to this website and not official.), 7, 10, 11, 14, 17, 18, 19, and 21 have resolutions that are accepted by consensus of the mathematical community.
+The status of problems 1, 2, 5, 6b, 8c, 13, and 15 is controversial: there are some results, but there exists some controversy as to whether they resolve the problems.
+Problems 8a, 8b, 9, 12, 16, 20 and 22 are unresolved or widely agreed as unresolved despite some partial results.
 Problems 4 and 23 are considered as too vague to ever be described as solved; the withdrawn 24 would also be in this class.

 List of Hilbert's problems

-The following are the headers for Hilbert's 23 problems as they appeared in the 1902 translation in the Bulletin of the American Mathematical Society.
+The following are the headers for Hilbert's 23 problems as they appeared in the 1902 translation of Hilbert's presentation, published in the Bulletin of the American Mathematical Society.